wict0rious/PhishScore/README.md

 ## Auxiliary scripts

-One-off analysis and data validation scripte are in `scripts/`.
+One-off analysis and data validation scripts are in `scripts/`.
 Run them from the project root, e.g. `python3 scripts/run_analysis.py`.
-These can be run to get a clean model, or if more responses are collected.
+These can be run to get a clean model, or if more responses are collected and need to be analyzed.

 ## Disclaimers

 Human susceptibility is not a fixed quantity.
-It shifts with cognitive state, emotional condition, workload, personal circumstances, factors that change hour to hour.
+It shifts with cognitive state, emotional condition, workload, personal circumstances, and other factors that change hour to hour.
 It is **very important** to remember that the output susceptibility score applies to an employee role only.
 It does not assess a specific individual's character or competence.

 These scores should inform role-level training priorities, general policy and process decisions, and resource allocation for security teams.
 They should **NEVER** be used for judgments about individual employees or punishment.
 Please reconsider your priorities in life if that is not how you think.

+## Acknowledgements

+This work was done for a master's thesis, and made possible with the help of 27 professionals.
+The full thesis text can be found here: [Understanding Phishing Susceptibility Through Expert Consensus Using Digital Marketing Parallels and a Machine Learning-Based Implementation](https://cornerstone.lib.mnsu.edu/etds/1587/)

 ## License